Aar0n-rgb/VITYARTHI_Programming_in_Java/statement.md

 Problem Statement

-Keeping track of books manually can be difficult, especially when the number of books increases.
-It can take a lot of time to find a particular book, change its details, or check how many copies are available.
+Maintaining records of books by hand or spreadsheet can be tedious, especially as the number of books increases.
+It can also take a long time to search for a particular book, edit its details, or know how many copies are in stock.

-The Book Inventory System is created to solve this problem by providing a simple computer-based way to manage book records.
-The system keeps basic information such as the book ID, title, author, and quantity in one place.
+The Book Inventory System is developed to address this issue by providing a simple computer-based solution to maintaining book records.
+This system stores information such as book ID, title, author, and quantity in one place easily.

-The main goal of this project is to make managing book records easier, quicker, and more organized.
+The idea of the project is to provide a convenient way of managing book records.

-Scope of the Project
+The Scope of the Project

-This project focuses on the basic management of books in an inventory.
-Users can perform common operations such as adding, updating, deleting, searching, and viewing books.

-The system can be used to:

-Add new books to the inventory.

-View all the books currently available.

-Change the details of an existing book.

-Remove books from the inventory.
+The project focuses on managing books in the inventory at a fundamental level.
+This implies that the system allows the users to carry out the following operations:

+• Adding a book

+• Viewing books

+• Updating a book

+• Deleting a book

-Search for a book by its ID, title, or author.
+• Searching for a book

-Check that the information entered by the user is valid.
+• Validating the input

-Refresh the table to see the complete inventory.
+• Refreshing the table

-In the current version, the book data is stored temporarily using an ArrayList.
-This means that the data will be lost when the application is closed.

-The project can be improved later by adding a database, login system, ISBN, price, category, and other useful book details.
+The scope does not include advanced concepts such as a database, login interface, or other features that would be covered in more complex projects.
+In the current version of the system, the record of the book is temporarily stored in a java.util.ArrayList.
+This means that the information will be deleted when the application is closed.
+However, the system can be enhanced to include features such as a graphical user interface, database, login system, ISBN, and price.

 Target Users

-This system can be useful for:
+This project would benefit several users such as:

-Small bookshops that need a simple way to keep track of their books.
+• Small-scale bookshops that need a record of the books they have in stock.

-School and college libraries for maintaining basic book records.
+• School and college libraries that require a system to manage the book inventory.

-Students who want to learn about Java, Swing, and CRUD operations.
+• Students studying computer science who need to develop skills in Java, Swing, and simple CURD operations using Java.

-Small organizations that need a simple local system for managing books.
+• Small organizations that need to manage their book inventory system locally.

-The current version is mainly designed for small-scale use and learning purposes.
+The current scope of the project is geared towards small-scale organizations and students.

 High-Level Features

+The Book Inventory System has the following features:

 Add Book

-Users can enter the book ID, title, author, and quantity to add a new book to the inventory.
+This feature enables the user to add a book to the system by providing the relevant book information.

 View Books

-All books are displayed in a table, making it easy to see their ID, title, author, and available quantity.
+This option allows the user to view all the books in the inventory.
+The book details such as the book ID, title, author, and quantity are extracted and displayed in a table.

 Update Book

-Users can select a book and change its title, author, or quantity.
+This functionality allows the user to update the book details by specifying the book ID.

 Remove Book

-Users can delete a book from the inventory.
-The system asks for confirmation before removing it.
+This feature allows the user to remove a book from the inventory.
+The user gets a warning before the book is permanently deleted.

 Search Book

-Users can search for a book using its ID, title, or author.
-The search also works regardless of whether uppercase or lowercase letters are used.
+This option allows the user to search for a book by title, book ID, or the author.
+It also ignores the case of the characters when the search is being performed.

 Input Validation

-The system checks the information entered by the user.
-For example, it does not allow duplicate IDs, empty required fields, or negative quantities.
+This system ensures that the user provides correct input.
+It detects some errors such as repeated book IDs, leaving no input in the text fields, and negative quantity.

 Refresh

-The Refresh button displays the complete inventory again after a search or other operation.
+This button is used to refresh or reload the table when a search or any other operation has been performed.

 Summary

-The Book Inventory System is a simple project designed to make basic book management easier.
-It provides the main operations needed to maintain an inventory while keeping the interface simple and easy to understand.

-The project also provides a good base for adding more advanced features, such as database storage and user login, in the future.
+The Book Inventory System is a small project that aims to provide a convenient way of managing book records.
+Apart from providing the basic operations of managing a book inventory, it also serves as a good starting point for more advanced projects.
+The system includes a set of basic functions that can be used to develop skills in Java Swing and CURD operations.
+Advanced functions such as a database can be added to enhance the system further.